Estimated Reading Time: 5 Minutes

 Suffice it to say, MSPs need verticalized expertise to help clients with their compliance and cybersecurity requirements.

-Once an MSP has developed expertise around the legal requirements and regulations, the next question is: how are the rules enforced?
-Again, while there are some broad-based legal frameworks, each industry will have its own unique certification and audit procedures.
-For example, CMMC 2.0 – which governs defense contractors to the United States federal government – requires companies to self-certify compliance at Levels 1 and parts of Level 2.
+After gaining expertise in legal requirements and regulations, it’s essential to understand how these rules are enforced.
+Each industry has unique certification and audit procedures.
+For instance, CMMC 2.0 – which governs defense contractors for the United States federal government – requires companies to self-certify compliance at Levels 1 and parts of Level 2.
 For contractors working on “prioritized acquisitions” at Level 2, third-party auditors are required.
 At Level 3, only the federal government itself may perform the audit and certification for larger, more sophisticated government contractors.
-This is just the process for defense contractors.
-Every industry, from medical to financial, has its own set of procedures.

 3. Select a Minimum Cyber Security Standard